Peyote

-Known for its psychoactive properties when ingested, peyote has at least 5,500 years of entheogenic and medicinal use by indigenous North Americans.
+Peyote is a slow-growing cactus that can be cultivated more rapidly through techniques such as grafting.
+While wild populations in regions like south Texas have declined due to harvesting, cultivation and the use of alternatives like San Pedro are being explored as potential conservation approaches.

+It has been used for over 5,000 years by Indigenous peoples of the Americas for ceremonial, spiritual, and folk medicine purposes.
+Its effects last up to 12 hours.
+The Native American Church considers ingestion of peyote a sacrament and uses it in all-night healing ceremonies to connect with the spiritual world.
+Native American Church members often personify peyote as a divine spirit akin to Jesus.
+In Wixarika (Huichol) culture, peyote is considered the soul of their religion and a visionary sacrament that connects them to their principal deities—corn, deer, peyote, and the eagle.
+Peyote and its psychoactive component mescaline are generally controlled substances worldwide, but many laws—including in Canada and the United States—exempt its use in authentic Native American religious ceremonies, with U.S. federal law and some states allowing such ceremonial use regardless of race.

 Description

 The various species of the genus Lophophora grow low to the ground and they often form groups with numerous, crowded shoots.
 The blue-green, yellow-green or sometimes reddish-green shoots are mostly flattened spheres with sunken shoot tips.
 They can reach heights of 2 to 7 cm and diameters of 4 to 12 cm.
 There are often significant, vertical ribs consisting of low and rounded or hump-like bumps.
 From the cusp areoles arises a tuft of soft, yellowish or whitish woolly hairs.
 Spines are absent.
 Flowers are pink or white to slightly yellowish, sometimes reddish.
 They open during the day, are from 1 to 2.4 cm long, and reach a diameter from 1 to 2.2 cm.

 The cactus produces flowers sporadically; these are followed by small edible pink fruit.
 The club-shaped to elongated, fleshy fruits are bare and more or less rosy colored.
 At maturity, they are brownish-white and dry.
 The fruits do not burst open on their own and they are between 1.5 to 2 cm long.
 They contain black, pear-shaped seeds that are 1 to 1.5 mm long and 1 mm wide.
 The seeds require hot and humid conditions to germinate.
 Peyote contains a large spectrum of phenethylamine alkaloids.
 The principal one is mescaline for which the content of Lophophora williamsii is about 0.4% fresh (undried) and 3–6% dried.